underscoreio/essential-slick/src/pages/modifying_data.md

 def content = column[String]("content")
 ~~~

-The method `column` evaluates, in this case, to a `Rep[String]`.
-When we construct a query to return a column, the query will be in terms of a `Rep[String]`.
-When we count the number of rows in a table, the query will be in terms of `Rep[Int]`.
-More generally, a single value from the database will be a `Rep[T]` in the context of a query.
+The method `column` evaluates, in this case, to a `Column[String]`.
+When we construct a query to return a column, the query will be in terms of a `Column[String]`.
+When we count the number of rows in a table, the query will be in terms of `Column[Int]`.
+More generally, a single value from the database will be a `Column[T]` in the context of a query.

-All the operations you can perform on a column, such as `like` or `toLowerCase`, are added onto `Rep[T]` via _extension methods_.
+All the operations you can perform on a column, such as `like` or `toLowerCase`, are added onto `Column[T]` via _extension methods_.
 These are implicit conversions provided by Slick.
 If you're keen, you can go look at them all in the Slick source file [ExtensionMethods.scala][link-source-extmeth].

-So `Rep[T]` is for values, and deleting based on a value makes no sense in Slick or SQL.
+So `Column[T]` is for values, and deleting based on a value makes no sense in Slick or SQL.
 Imagine the query `SELECT 42`.
 You can represent this in Slick as `Query(42)`.
 You can `run` the query, but you cannot `delete` on it.
 But deleting on a table, like `MessageTable`, that makes more sense.

 ## Inserting Rows